 This is the total assessed value of property within the library's legal service area's geographic boundaries.
-It is the aggregate valuation of the property subject to taxation by the library's taxing district.
+It is the aggregate valuation of the property subject to taxation by the taxing district from which the library derives its revenue.
 Figures are based on the Washington State Department of Revenue publication: Property Tax Statistics.
-See: Junior Taxing District, Local Cents per \$1000, Municipalities, Regular Levy Rate
+See: Junior Taxing District, Local Cents per \$1000, Regular Levy Rate, Senior Taxing District

-ASSISTANT DIRECTOR FOR MANAGEMENT SERVICES:
+ASSISTANT DIRECTOR OF MANAGEMENT SERVICES: